aaakch0316/aaakch0316/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on J software.
+- 🌱 I’m currently learning fullstack

 <!--
 **aaakch0316/aaakch0316** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.